 Eliminate Paper Clutter for Good

-Before we jump into the steps, here’s a caveat: these steps are going to seem too easy, too elementary, and maybe even seem like something you learned in kindergarten.
+Before we jump into the steps, here’s a caveat: these steps might seem too easy, too elementary, and maybe even like something you learned in kindergarten.
 BUT the basic rules/steps for getting organized are just that—basic.
 Pick one or two of the suggestions that appeal to you and try them out for a week or two, then see what happens to your paper clutter. 🙂

-Let’s kick the paper clutter out, so we can take back our home offices, rediscover our productivity, and rediscover the joy of working at home!
+Let’s kick the paper clutter out, so we can take back our home offices, jump start our productivity, and rediscover the joy of building our businesses at home!

 Create an Entrance Barrier

-Cut the amount of paper that enters your home, and you’ll take a huge step toward eliminating paper clutter altogether!
+Cut the amount of paper that enters your home and your office, and you’ll take a huge step toward eliminating paper clutter altogether!

-Here are few tips for creating an entrance barrier to the paper trying to enter your home:
+Here are few tips for creating an entrance barrier to the paper trying to enter your home and office:

 Keep It Out of the House